 About Alexandra Steele

-An undergraduate student from Point Loma Nazarene University, Alex is the newest addition to Estes Therapy.
+Alex is an undergraduate student from Point Loma Nazarene University.
 Being a volunteer, she is learning and developing all the skills that are needed to be an effective Marriage Family Therapist, as she strives to be in the same profession one day.
 Since high school, she has had a deep yearning to learn and understand the dynamics of relationships, especially with married couples.
 Alex’s eagerness to work in the counseling field is evident and she looks forward to the process and journey of becoming an MFT.
 She is a member of The National Honor Society in Psychology and is the captain of the cheer squad at her university.

 About Jennine Estes, MFT